-Mr. Fumio Takamatsu (Mr. Takamatsu), was appointed as Executive Director / CEO of the Bank on 14 November 2020 and his title has recently been changed to Managing Director, Country Head of Malaysia / Executive Director / CEO.
+Mr. Fumio Takamatsu ("Mr. Takamatsu"), was appointed as Executive Director / CEO of the Bank on 14 November 2020.
 Mr. Takamatsu is a member of the Nomination Committee.
 He graduated with a Bachelor Degree in Law from Keio University.

 Mr. Takamatsu started his career with MUFG Bank, Ltd as a Bank Officer in Japan.
-He spent 11 years in developing his skills as a Relationship Manager and 2 years in oversea network strategy and risk management as a Planning Officer in Japan.
+He spent 11 years in developing his skills as a Relationship Manager and two (2) years in oversea network strategy and risk management as a Planning Officer in Japan.

-Prior to Mr. Takamatsu's appointment in the Bank, he was the Managing Director, Deputy Head of Hong Kong Branch of MUFG Bank, Ltd. He oversees the operations of strategic planning, human resources, risk, information technology, legal, credit financial control, corporate communication, procedures and manuals.
-Prior to that, he headed the business strategies and business planning of Transaction Banking in Japan for 2 years; and 8 years in the Japanese Corporate banking in the United States of America.
+Prior to Mr. Takamatsu's appointment in the Bank, he was the Managing Director, Deputy Head of Hong Kong Branch of MUFG Bank, Ltd. He oversaw the operations of strategic planning, human resources, risk, information technology, legal, credit financial control, corporate communication, procedures and manuals.
+Prior to that, he headed the business strategies and business planning of Transaction Banking in Japan for two (2) years; and eight (8) years in the Japanese Corporate banking in the United States of America.

-Mr. Takamatsu was appointed as Director of The Japanese Chamber of Trade & Industry Malaysia on 9 March 2021.
+Mr. Takamatsu is also a Director of The Japanese Chamber of Trade & Industry Malaysia.